wwwebbify/address_book/README.md

 This is a fun little address book project.

+You will need NodeJs installed.

-Run the following commands to get up and running:
+Within this directory, Run the following commands to get up and running:
  * `npm install`
  * `npm run test` (optional, executes jest tests)
  * `npm run start` to start the graphQL API.